-- (1) At each annual general meeting, the Association must determine- - (a) the amount of the annual subscription (if any) for the following financial year; and - (b) the date for payment of the annual subscription. - (2) The Association may determine that a lower annual subscription is payable by associate members. - (3) The Association may determine that any new member who joins after the start of a financial year must, for that financial year, pay a fee equal to- - (a) the full annual subscription; or - (b) a pro rata annual subscription based on the remaining part of the financial year; or
+- (1) At each annual general meeting, the Association must determine- - (a) the amount of the annual subscription (if any) for the following membership year as determined in 12(1)(b); and - (b) the date for payment of the annual subscription which will define the start of the membership year.

-- (c) a fixed amount determined from time to time by the Association. - (4) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid.
+- (c) the amount (if any) of the joining fee - (2) The Association may determine that a lower annual subscription is payable by associate members or other categories of members as determined under 14. - (3) The Association may determine that any new member who joins after the start of a membership year must, for that membership year, pay a fee equal to- - (a) the full annual subscription; or - (b) a pro rata annual subscription based on the remaining part of the membership year; or - (c) a fixed amount determined from time to time by the Association. - (4) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid.